Intrinsic motivation refers to behavior driven by internal processes and internal rewards.

 Let’s think about another one, this time a little bit more complicated – why did the American public really work towards putting a man on the moon?
 You don’t get paid extra for working on this project.
 It doesn’t improve your standard of living.
 And when you think of it, there were no tangible benefits of putting a man on the moon, especially in 1969, to the general public.
 So, why did they do it?

 In a workplace, there is always a complex interplay of both extrinsic and intrinsic motivations.
 Typically as prosperity increases, intrinsic motivations become more important.
 A construction worker would care much more for a steady paycheck than for the structure he is building.
 And he would probably leave if he was offered a job for slightly higher pay.
-However, a top notch software worker would probably quit his job at Apple or Google, to start his beer brewing company!
+However, a top-notch software worker would probably quit her job at Apple or Google, to start her beer brewing company!

 While these are fun examples, for most of us, we need that perfect balance of internal and external motivations to be happy.
-In well balanced work environments, the quantity of work performed can be increased using extrinsic rewards whereas the actual quality of work is influenced more through intrinsic motivations.
+In well-balanced work environments, the quantity of work performed can be increased using extrinsic rewards whereas the actual quality of work is influenced more by intrinsic motivations.